psychosophonis/truffledapps/README.md

 ## Tutorial Files.

 I have added four files to this repository with the important files (_greeter.html_ and _greeter.js_ heavily commented so that you can follow along with the code in situ.
-Loading the code from these files into the _index.html_ and _app.js_ files taht reside in your projects _app_  directory.
+Load the code from these files (copy and replace the original code contents) into the _index.html_ and _app.js_ files that reside in your projects _app_  directory.
 Reading through them is a good way to process and explore the tutorial/example.

 - [greeter.html](greeter.html) (this will become your index.html file)
 - [greetr.js](greeter.js) (this will become your app.js file)